Schizophrenia is a mental health condition that affects a person’s thoughts, perceptions, and behaviors.

 However, many people with the condition do not have access to treatment.
-In fact, the World Health Organization (WHO) estimate that more than 69% of people with schizophrenia are not receiving appropriate care.
+In fact, the World Health Organization (WHO) estimate that more than

 It is a pervasive myth that those with schizophrenia stay in the hospital or a mental health institution indefinitely.

 The reality is very different.
 With appropriate treatment, many people with schizophrenia can control the symptoms and lead happy lives.

 The American Psychiatric Association note that most people with schizophrenia live alone, with family members, or in a group home.